Vectoring robots with Omni or Mecanum wheels

 Here at SuperDroid Robots, we offer two WiFi control interfaces.
 We sell an Arduino based control interface package (TE-900-003) that provides an Arduino Mega, Ethernet shield, SDR Breakout shield, voltage regulators and 4 TTL Relay Board (TE-010-405).
 The control package includes the source code for the control software and the Arduino firmware needed for operation of the robot.

-We also carry a cheaper WiFi Custom Control Interface Package (TE-900-002) of our own design that is pre-configured for your robot!
-The package includes a networking device (such as a router or bridge), one of our custom control boards, voltage regulators, iPocket Ethernet to Serial Converter, 4x TTL Relay Board (TE-010-405), gamepad and custom control software.
+We also carry a cheaper WiFi Custom Control Interface Package (TE-900-002) of our own design that is pre-configured for your robot.
+The package includes a router, one of our custom control boards, voltage regulators, iPocket Ethernet to Serial Converter, 4x TTL Relay Board (TE-010-405), gamepad and custom control software.

 Please see our WiFi Control Interface Support Page for more information.